letsencrypt/cp-cps/GUIDELINES.md

 1. Change anything that is obviously necessary, including much of the content in Sections 1.1 and 1.2.

 2. Stucture should follow the structure suggested in RFC 3647 Section 6.
+Casing of section labels should match RFC 3647 casing.
 Where there is a difference between the BR structure and RFC 3647 suggested structures, use RFC 3647.

 Note that any RFC 3647 section is allowed to contain sub-sections that are not defined in RFC 3647, so additional sub-sections in the BRs should be copied.